-As Udo Koopmann, President of CORA, has aptly expressed, "It is difficult for me as well as other board members to view both Lyndie and Marci as employees when in just a short period of time they have shown the same level of passion and commitment to our mission as we find in our highly dedicated group of volunteers.
+As the Triangle's growth pushes to the west, Chatham County's disadvantaged population will expand as well.
+With this will be a growing demand on food pantries.
+With government resources they have shown the same level of passion and commitment to our mission as we find in our highly dedicated group of volunteers.
 In fact, when Marci first became a candidate for Executive Director, we were all impressed with her extensive volunteer activities, which included CORA!